-Lastly, a silicone based oil would solve the whole issue, but we all know how controversial they are among curlies as well… they would create a light but effective film, but in the in the impossibility to use them and knowing how to use them (yes, they can be tricky for curly hair, know more here) you can use a broccoli oil which has been known to mimic the effects of silicone.
+Lastly, a silicone-based oil would solve the whole issue, but we all know how controversial they are among curlies as well… they would create a light but effective film, but in the impossibility to use them and knowing how to use them (yes, they can be tricky for curly hair, know more here) you can use a broccoli oil which has been known to mimic the effects of silicone.
 Dope, right?!

 I like to buy my natural ingredients from Sheabutter Cottage and if you’re interested you can buy from them here.
 (Psst… it’s just to let you know that if you buy from this link I get a really huge commission and become filthy rich.
 Well, more like £0.45 or so richer. 😀 ).

 How have humectants affected your use or purchase of hair products?